top of page

 Demonstrating value without demanding attention

 Many antivirus products interrupt users to prove their worth.
-We took the opposite approach — letting SafeGuard's value show up quietly and consistently across Scout and the app itself.
+We took the opposite approach — letting LiveSafe's value show up quietly and consistently across Scout and the app itself.
 Whether through helpful status updates or a calming, "your computer is safe" message inside the app, users stayed informed without ever feeling pressured to act.

 Laptop with SafeGuard app open